-We are substantially dependent on the success of our two most advanced programs, APG777 and APG808, and our ongoing and anticipated trials of APG777 and APG808 may not be successful.
+We are substantially dependent on the success of our most advanced programs, APG777, APG808, and APG990, and our ongoing and anticipated trials of APG777, APG808, and APG990, including in combination, may not be successful.

-Our future success is substantially dependent on our ability to timely obtain marketing approval for, and then successfully commercialize, our two most advanced programs, APG777 and APG808.
+Our future success is substantially dependent on our ability to timely obtain marketing approval for, and then successfully commercialize, our most advanced programs, APG777, APG808, and APG990, including potential combinations of certain of our programs.
 We are investing a majority of our efforts and financial resources into the research and development of these programs.
-We initiated our Phase 1 clinical trial for APG777 in healthy volunteers and announced the dosing of our first participant in August 2023.
-We finalized the nomination of a development candidate for APG808 in the fourth quarter of 2023 and in March 2024 announced the dosing of the first participants in the Phase 1 trial in Australia.
-The success of our programs is dependent on observing a longer half-life of our programs in humans than other monoclonal antibodies currently marketed and in development as we believe this longer half-life has the potential to result in a more favorable dosing schedule for our programs, assuming they successfully complete clinical development and obtain marketing approval.
-This is based in part on the assumption that the longer half-life we have observed in non-human primates ("NHPs") will translate into an extended half-life of our programs in humans.
-To the extent we do not observe this extended half-life when we dose humans with our programs, it would significantly and adversely affect the clinical and commercial potential of our programs.
+We initiated our Phase 2 clinical trial for APG777 in patients with moderate-to-severe AD and commenced the dosing of patients in May 2024, initiated our Phase 1 clinical trial for APG808 in March 2024, and expect to commence dosing of the first participants in our Phase 1 clinical trial for APG990 in Australia in the third quarter of 2024.
+The success of our programs is dependent on observing a longer half-life of our programs in humans than other mAbs currently marketed and in development as we believe this longer half-life has the potential to result in a more favorable dosing schedule for our programs, assuming they successfully complete clinical development and obtain marketing approval.
+This is based in part on the assumption that the longer half-life we have observed in NHPs will translate into an extended half-life of our programs in humans.
+To the extent we do not observe this extended half-life when we dose humans with our programs or if there are unexpected tolerability issues, including when dosed in combination, it would significantly and adversely affect the clinical and commercial potential of our programs.